FridaW/mean-blog/README.md

 This is an application demonstrating the basic components needed for a Single Page Application using MongoDB, ExpressJS, Angular 2, and NodeJS.

-A working example can be found [here](https://damp-bastion-39490.herokuapp.com/).
-Additionally, a YouTube tutorial series illustrating how to create this application from scratch can be found [here](https://youtu.be/pDYhwfi7VU0).
+This applications demonstrates how to setup a RESTful API using NodeJS with Angular 2 Frontend.
+The application features a blog feed, where users can post comments, like posts, dislike posts, and create/edit/delete their own blog posts.
+For this part, a YouTube tutorial series illustrating how to create this application from scratch can be found [here](https://youtu.be/pDYhwfi7VU0).

+Based on that, the application has other features, such like authentication and basic ACL (Admin, User ang guest).

 ## Requirements